achrinza/np-fed-answers/README.md

 ## Plagarism

-This repo is itended for educational reference only and must not be copied with the intention of plagarism.
+This repo is intended for educational reference only and must not be copied with the intention of plagarism.
 Please refer to this repo only for guidance or future reference.

 ## Missing files